You are currently viewing 3 Key business metrics you need to track in your online service business

 Business metrics indicate whether a company has achieved its goals in a planned time frame.

-Whether you are service or product based, you will be able to measure KPIs such as how many sales you make from the amount of leads, or perhaps you prefer to look at feedback scores from past customers.
+You will be able to measure KPIs such as how many sales you make from the amount of leads, or perhaps you prefer to look at feedback scores from past clients.

 When we measure business performance, we are looking to compare month on month, year on year to achieve improvement.